aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/karpenter/node-provisioning.md

 }
 ```

-The Pods that we scheduled will fit nicely in to an EC2 instance with 8GB of memory, and since Karpenter will always prioritize the lowest price instance type for on-demand instances, it will select `m5.large`.
+The pods that we scheduled will fit nicely in to an EC2 instance with 8GB of memory, and since Karpenter will always prioritize the lowest price instance type for on-demand instances, it will select `m5.large`.

 :::info
 There are certain cases where a different instance type might be selected other than the lowest price, for example if that cheapest instance type has no remaining capacity available in the region you're working in